 - Engage other relevant stakeholders and third-party advocates who are willing to join your voice and add weight to your campaign.

-- This may include other local governments, peak bodies, community groups, non-government organizationsorganisations, high profile individuals, research organizationsorganisations, etc.
+- This may include other local governments, peak bodies, community groups, non-government organizations, high profile individuals, research organizations, etc.

 - Deliver your planned tactics, based on your strategy

 - Measure your results and report back to the community

 How do you advocate for your community?

 There are various ways to understand your community’s needs and then represent those needs to the appropriate level of government.
 You can use all or some of the following, depending on the nature of your ask, timing, and availability of budget and resources.

 - Take a pulse check of your community to gauge its sentiment around a particular issue or need.
 You can then use this to help support your ask

 - Invite your community to be the voice of a structured campaign (through surveys, polls, social media, emails etc.)

 - This may first require an awareness phase to make sure your community fully understands the issue and proposed solution(s)

 - Mobilization may be for a focused period (e.g., in the lead up to an election) or it may ongoing